Humber Lifeboat Station: History

 The lifeboatmen were known to have taken advantage of the military railway between Spurn Point and Kilnsea as a means of quick transport up the coast to the village.
 They adapted a boat powered by wind to run along the line.
 When they met a military supply train travelling in the opposite direction, they were required to remove their sail wagon from the rails to allow the train to pass, not an easy task as the sail wagon had no working brake.

-Due to the remoteness of the station, its restricted access (by road from the north) and the dangerous waters around this part of the east coast, the crew are on-site full time and are the only full-time paid RNLI crew in the United Kingdom.
+Due to the remoteness of the station, its restricted access (by road from the north) and the dangerous waters around this part of the east coast, the crew were on-site full time and were the only full-time paid RNLI All-weather lifeboat crew in the United Kingdom.

+The station was one of nine RNLI lifeboat stations situated along the Yorkshire Coast and the most southerly of them all.
 Up until 2012, the families of the crew lived in cottages on Spurn Head adjacent to the lifeboat station, but a decision was taken to have two crews revolving through a roster and so the families moved to new accommodation in Kilnsea.
 As the spit of land is prone to breaches, this was also viewed as in the best interests of the families of the crew members.
 Latterly, the families had been housed in cottages built in 1975 to replace the row of houses first built in 1819.
 These were demolished when the seven new houses were built at a cost of £100,000.
 The retaining wall built to hold the sea back from the domestic area still survives fulfilling its intended purpose.
-From August 2012 onwards, the two crews rotate through a shift of six days on and six days off.
+From August 2012 to 2023, the two crews rotated through a shift of six days on and six days off.

-The lifeboat is moored at the end of a pier that sets out into the Humber Estuary (westwards from Spurn Head) rather than a traditional launch down a ramp into the sea (which is on the eastern side of Spurn Head).
+The lifeboat was moored at the end of a pier that sets out into the Humber Estuary (westwards from Spurn Head) rather than a traditional launch down a ramp into the sea (which is on the eastern side of Spurn Head).
 This location has been described as being in the lee of bad weather, thereby providing a safer place to set off from.
 The crew have pushbikes to cycle down to the end of the pier and then use a boarding boat to get to the lifeboat.
 Despite some buildings being erected to launch the lifeboat, even from the early days, it was recognised of the difficulties in launching the boat from land, so it has been traditionally moored away from the coastline.
-A traditional lifeboat house with slipway was built in 1923 and used up until 1977, but it fell into disuse with bigger ships arriving that were better moored afloat.
+A traditional lifeboat house with slipway was built in 1923 and used up until 1977, but it fell into disuse with bigger lifeboats arriving, that were better moored afloat.
 The slipway and lifeboat house were demolished in 1995.